Mario Alexandre · March 26, 2026 · auto-scatter prompt-hook sinc-llm

 return False

-Now, if I need to communicate directly with the model about the hook itself — bypassing the hook's interpretation — I manually write sinc JSON.
-I construct the 6 bands myself, making CONSTRAINTS explicitly say "do not modify the scatter_server.py CONSTRAINTS inference logic", and send that raw JSON.
-The hook sees it's already structured, passes it through, and the model gets exactly what I wrote.
+Now, when I need to talk to the model about the hook itself, I write sinc JSON by hand.
+I build the 6 bands myself.
+I set CONSTRAINTS to say "do not modify the scatter_server.py CONSTRAINTS inference logic".
+Then I send that raw JSON.
+The hook sees the input is already structured.
+It passes it through.
+The model gets exactly what I wrote.

-The catch-22 was genuinely useful to hit early.
-It forced me to build a proper escape mechanism instead of assuming the hook would always be benign.
-Any interceptor that operates on all traffic needs a way to bypass itself.
-Otherwise you can't fix it when it breaks without external tooling.
+Hitting this catch-22 early was actually useful.
+It made me build a real escape mechanism.
+I could not just assume the hook would always be safe.
+Any interceptor that touches all traffic needs a way to bypass itself.
+Without that, you cannot fix it when it breaks, not without outside tools.

-The sinc JSON pass-through rule also turned out to have a second benefit: sub-agent communication.
-When I have agents delegating tasks to other agents, the delegating agent can construct a fully structured sinc JSON prompt and hand it off.
-The receiving agent's hook sees it's already structured and doesn't re-scatter it.
-"MUST NOT double-scatter" became a formal rule in my system documentation because of this experience.
+The sinc JSON pass-through rule gave me a second benefit too: sub-agent communication.
+When one agent hands a task to another, it can write a fully structured sinc JSON prompt.
+The receiving agent's hook sees the structure and does not scatter it again.
+This experience added "MUST NOT double-scatter" as a formal rule in my system documentation.

 Two days of pain.
-One elegant structural fix.
-The hook has been stable since.
+One clean structural fix.
+The hook has been stable ever since.